zer0ed/KArchNotify/README.md

 * NOTE: Please remember that you must logout for your new group permissions to take affect!!
 * Screenshots of the different settings can be found in _screenshots/ directory
-* Again, user configuration is controlled by variables in the script itself (/usr/sbin/karchnotify)
+* Again, user configuration can be found in /etc/karchnotify.conf
-* The karchnotify.lnk script is needed to use the sudo command on the actual script
+* The karchnotify.desktop script is needed to use the sudo command on the actual script
-* The karchnotify.lnk script is placed in the ~/.kde/Autostart directory to be run at kde startup once the user is logged in.  ~ is the users home directory or same as [userdir] mentioned above.
+* The karchnotify.script script is placed in the ~/.kde/Autostart directory to be run at kde startup once the user is logged in.  ~ is the users home directory or same as [userdir] mentioned above.

+### Changelog

+#### v1.2

+* Now more active KDE dialogs, a prompt asking to display a list of updates
+* Oldschool mode for those who like the old passive popup mode.
+* No dialogs unless there are updates available (silent)
+* User config file moved to /etc/karchnotify.conf  (common practice)
+* KDE startup script changed from a script to a KDE desktop file  (common practice)